About Nixie

 Hi, I'm Brendan Bailey and I'm making a video game about robots.

-2020 by all accounts was one of the worst years we’ll ever live through, but I can’t deny the fact that being cooped up inside for so long made me think about unique ways to spend my time.
-I began developing an idea for a robot video game I’ve had for years in the form of rough sketches, scattered notes, and unfinished music tracks.
+During the pandemic of 2020, I began developing an idea for a robot video game I’ve had for years in the form of rough sketches, scattered notes, and unfinished music tracks.
 Slowly, things started making sense, sketches turned into drawings, and those music tracks started delighting like 3 or 4 people on twitter (plus my mom if we’re keeping score).
 After completing some Unity classes, I started to feel like, maybe it is possible to actually make a video game on my own, right in my bedroom.
-So here we are!
-I’m not really that far into the creation process of Nixie to be honest, but I’d rather share my progress from as close to the beginning as I could.
+So here we are a few years later with a playable demo!
 There’s still an unfathomable amount of work and learning ahead, but I hope you’ll keep an eye on this passion project.

 Q + A